Sakrac/Step6502/README.md

 * **\<\<**: shift Left
 * **\>\>**: shift right
 * **!**: not
+* **S8**: sign extend an 8 bit value
+* **S16**: sign extend a 16 bit value
+* Symbol names are interpreted as the imported value

 Examples:

 * Carry not set: !c
 * result of "lda ($a0),y" is greater than 0: [{$a0} + y] > 0

+###Watch View

+Double click on a row in the Watch View to edit the expression of that line.
+The expression is the same format as for Breakpoint View above with a couple of additions:

+* Prefixed by '*' the value will display bytes at the address that was evaluated from the expression
+* Prefixed by 'dis' the value will display disassembly at the address that was evaluate from the expression.

+Examples:

+* Show disassembly for where next address will be if current instruciton is a branch: dis PC + 2 + s8 [PC+1]
+* Show disassembly for next instruction if a jmp/jsr: dis {PC+1}
+* Show return address for rts: {$101+S} + 1

 ###Graphic View